-Goal Setting for Moms in 2019
+Goal Setting for Moms

 As busy moms, we often put ourselves, and our goals long after everyone else.

-We deserve to work towards and reach our goals too.
+As moms, we deserve to work towards and reach our goals too.

 Goal setting for moms is important not only for us to reach our goals for self-fulfillment, but also to be an example to our kids.

-Teaching them about hard work and follow through is something we as parents need to teach our children.
+Teaching them about hard work and follow-through is something we as parents need to teach our children.
 We need to be showing them that hard work really does pay off!

-Goals for stay at home moms and goal setting for working moms may look different.
+Goals for stay-at-home moms and goal setting for working moms may look different.
 Either way, they’re still goals.
 Goals that we desire to meet in order to feel productive and feel a sense of accomplishment.

-How to Set and Crush Goals
+How to Set Goals as Busy Moms

 Don’t set a goal to be a better mom.
 Set a goal to spend 30 minutes of quality, screen-free time with your kids each day.